 You can avoid a penalty by checking that you’ve given complete and accurate information in your return.
-You may be liable to a penalty if your return is inaccurate and, as a result, you don’t pay enough duty or if you don’t notify us that a duty assessment we’ve sent you is too low.
+You may be liable to a penalty if your return is inaccurate and, as a result, you do not pay enough duty or if you do not notify us that a duty assessment we’ve sent you is too low.
 If you’re aware you’ve made a mistake on your return, you must notify us as soon as possible.
 We may be able to reduce the penalty.

 If you deliberately make a false return, you may face prosecution for the offence and incur a heavy penalty.

-For information on penalties, see Penalties: an overview for agents and advisers.
+For information on penalties, read Penalties: an overview for agents and advisers.